-Development Training Director:
+Development Program and Education Director:

 A Graduate of University of Birmingham, England, Jack holds a BSc Hons degree in Sports and Exercise Science.
 He joins the Breakers organization after 2 years of working with Mass Premier Soccer (2008-2010) working as Clinic Director/Assistant Academy Director, during that time Jack worked with over 50 youth soccer groups across the state to provide coach/player education and summer camps.